 Museum of Archaeology

-After you’ve rejuvenated yourself in the park, make your way back into the old town and visit one final museum on your day trip to Girona, the Museum of Archaeology.
+After you’ve rejuvenated yourself in the park, make your way back into the old town and visit one final museum, the Museum of Archaeology.

-This museum is situated in the historic Sant Pere de Galligants Benedictine abbey and includes countless artefacts ranging i antiquity from around the region.
+This museum is situated in the historic Sant Pere de Galligants Benedictine abbey and includes countless artefacts from around the region.
 For a small, regional museum there is an impressive collection here and there are also descriptions in English (along with Catalan, Spanish and French).

 Unless you happen to be visiting on the first Sunday of the month, entry into the museum is €6 per person.
 If you are at all interested in archaeology and want to know about the ancient history of Girona and the surrounding region, then make sure not to miss this museum.